Sex differences in education: Consequences of sex discrimination in education

 Classroom interactions can also have unseen consequences.
 Because gender is something we learn, day-to-day interactions shape our understandings of how to do gender.
 Teachers and staff in an elementary may reinforce certain gender roles without thinking.
 Their communicative interactions may also single out other students.
 For example, a teacher may call on one or two students more than the others.
 This causes those who are called on less to be less confident.
 A gendered example would be a teacher expecting a girl to be good at coloring or a boy to be good at building.
 These types of interactions restrict a student to the particular role assigned to them.

 Other consequences come in the form of what is communicated as appropriate behaviors for boys and girls in classes like physical education.
 While a teacher may not purposely try to communicate these differences, they may tend to make comments based on gender physical ability.
 For example, a male may be told that he throws like a girl which perpetuates him to become more masculine and use brute force.
-A female, on the other hand, might be told she is too masculine looking to where she becomes more reserved and less motivated.
+A female, on the other hand, might be told she is too masculine looking, causing her to become more reserved and less motivated.

 Some gender discrimination, whether intentional or not, also effects the positions students may strive for in the future.
 Females may not find interest in science, technology, engineering, or math (STEM), because they have not been exposed to those types of classes.
 This is because interactions within the school and society are pushing them towards easier, more feminine classes, such as home economics or art.
 They also might not see many other women going into the STEM field.
 This then lowers the number of women in STEM, further producing and continuing this cycle.
 This also has a similar effect on males.
 Because of interactions from teachers, such as saying boys do not usually cook, males may then be less likely to follow careers such as a chef, an artist, or a writer.